AITIS-s-r-o/GuiTask/README.md

 ## Task 3 Details - Connect, Register, Sign In
 The software can be run in the single user mode or the multi-user mode.
 We expect most users to run it in the single user mode.
-However, if the user runs it in the multi-user mode, there are some initial screens related to selection of the backend server to connect to and users credentials, which currently look as follows:
+However, if the user runs it in the multi-user mode, there are some initial screens related to selection of the backend server to connect to and users credentials, which currently look as you can see below.

+In this task we want both - the overall look as well as all visual effects (here we have primary and secondary buttons, they can be hovered, pressed, disabled, ...).

 ### Connect GUI to Backend